remotesynth/content-relationships-forestry/content/posts/last-jedi-was-good.md

 ---
 title: The Last Jedi Was Good
 date: 2020-04-01
-author: brian-rinaldi
+author: authors/brian-rinaldi.md
 related_posts:
-- return-of-skywalker-awful
+- posts/han-shot-first.md
-- han-shot-first
+- posts/return-of-skywalker-awful.md

 ---
 Did it have flaws?
 Yes.
 Was it light years better than RoS?
 Absolutely.